NubeIO/rubix-ce-docs/docs/tutorials/quick-start.md

 # Getting Started

-## Download And Install Rubix-CE
+## Download And Install Rubix CE
-Rubix-CE is the engineering tool used to program the Nube-iO BMS products.
+Rubix CE is the engineering tool used to program the Nube-iO BMS products.
 See the link to download [**link**](../rubix-ce/setup/download.md)

 ## Hardware Required